richardp2/richardp2.github.io/_posts/2013-03-10-epic-quest.md

   * See the Aurora Borealis
   * See the Aurora Australis
   * Witness a full solar eclipse
-  * Get rid of all the crap I've accumulated over the years
+  * Get rid of all the unnecessary crap I've accumulated over the years

 ### Master Quests